Novos Baianos: History

 During this period, the group lived out of a garage, where they primarily focused on playing soccer and composing music.
 This period of time influenced the name of their third studio album, Novos Baianos F.C., recorded and released on the Continental label in 1973.
 The group had a strong hippie image during this time period.

 The band released numerous records until their break-up in 1979.
 In 1974, they recorded the first album without Moreira, who decided to start his own solo career in the mid-1970s.
-As Moreira had previously been the primary composer and arranger of the band's songs (along with Galvão and Gomes) throughout their previous albums, it was tremendous loss to the group.
-The remaining members of the group continued producing music after Moreira's departure, incorporating Gato Félix to the group.
+As Moreira had previously been the primary composer and arranger of the band's songs (along with Galvão and Gomes) throughout their previous albums, it was a tremendous loss to the group.
+The remaining members of the group continued producing music after Moreira's departure, incorporating Gato Félix into the group.

 In 1976, Carvalho left the group to begin recording and releasing original music with A Cor do Som.
 In his place, Novos Baianos substituted Didi, the brother of Pepeu Gomes, as the group's bassist.
 However, the group disbanded in 1979 due to various band members starting their own solo careers.
 Despite the band's dissolution, Novos Baianos' members reunited many times to celebrate special events (most notably in 1997 and 2015).

 In 1997, Luiz Galvão, published Anos 70: Novos e Baianos for Editora 34.
 In the book, he documents the group's history and its importance to Brazilian music.
 After Galvão released the book, the group reunited, releasing the live album Infinito Circular in 1997, which was recorded in Metropolitan, Rio de Janeiro.
 In 2007, Moreira published A História dos Novos Baianos e Outros Versos, a cordel text on the group.

 In 2009, the band reunited without Moreira to celebrate 40 years of Novos Baianos and their revolutionary role in Brazilian music.
 The group (with Moreira) later released their second live album in 2017, titled Acabou Chorare - Novos Baianos Se Encontram, which was recorded during the group's 2015-2018 tour.

 Moreira died of a heart attack on 13 April 2020, aged 72.
 Later that year, the remaining members of the group's original line-up reunited for a show at the Festival Coala music event, as a tribute to Moreira.
 Galvão later died from an undisclosed illness on 22 October 2022, aged 87.